WalkerCodeRanger/ExhaustiveMatching/README.md

 ## Usage

-Install the ExhaustiveMatching.Analyzer package into each project that will contain exhaustive switch statements or the classes and interfaces that will be switched on.
+Install the ExhaustiveMatching.Analyzer package into each project that will contain exhaustive switch statements, switch expressions, or the classes and interfaces that will be switched on.
 Additionally, *install the package in any project that will reference a project containing types marked with the `Closed` attribute*.
 This is important because the analyzer enforces rules about inheriting from and implementing closed types.
 If the analyzer isn't in a project then those rules may be violated without an error being reported.
 Most of the time, the ExhaustiveMatching.Analyzer can be added to every project in a solution.

 ### Exhaustive Switch on Enum Values

 To enable exhaustiveness checking for a switch on an enum, throw an `ExhaustiveMatchFailedException` from the default case.
 That exception is constructed using the `ExhaustiveMatch.Failed(…)` factory method which should be passed the value being switched on.
-For switch statements with exhaustiveness checking, the analyzer will report an error for any missing enum cases.
+For switches with exhaustiveness checking, the analyzer will report an error for any missing enum cases.

 ```csharp
 // ERROR Enum value not handled by switch: Sunday